Which city is cheaper, Virginia Beach or New Orleans?

 Trying to figure out where to travel next?
 This travel comparison between New Orleans and Virginia Beach can help.
 It includes a travel cost comparison in addition to other factors.
 For many travelers, the cost of a destination is a primary consideration when choosing where to go.

 New Orleans is a festive, vibrant, and energetic city.
+It's a large city, so you'll find plenty of things to do around town.
 This destination also has one of those special and quaint feelings.
 Visitors also love the live music, food, and nightlife.

 Virginia Beach is a relaxing, bustling, and fun-filled coastal city.
 It's a gorgeous place to visit.
 Other reasons to visit include nightlife and beaches.